Email

 What I've picked up along the way about product development, AI, and building things that actually work.

 Nobody reads your CV.
-Your website is the real resume.
+Your website is the real resume — and most developers ship it once and never touch it again, like a school assignment.

 Everyone wants AI in their product.
 Few ask whether the product works without it.